-Specialty inks: While dielectric and graphic inks significantly dominate the realm of non-conductive inks at GMN, the use of specialty inks are gradually crawling up in the product development phase.
-The unique characteristics of specialty inks is finding new functional and decorative applications.
+While dielectric and graphic inks significantly dominate the realm of non-conductive inks at GMN, the use of specialty inks are gradually crawling up in the product development phase.
+The unique characteristic of specialty inks is finding new functional and decorative applications.
 The most common types of specialty inks seen today are:

 b) Photochromic inks: These inks temporarily change color when exposed to UV light.
 Similar to thermochromic inks, these photochromic inks also come in several colors.
 They can be seen in light-sensitive eyewear solutions, body patches to detect exposure to sunlight, and clothing.